F5-use-cases/f5-rs-docs/docs/secdevops.rst

    aws configure

-copy the global paramaters file to /home/snops
+copy the global paramaters file to /home/snops (for now get it from me yossi@f5.com)

 configure your personal information in the global parameters file.